Organizations Open To All COHS Students

-The Student Academy of Nutrition and Dietetics is an organization that offers its members to attend nutrition and dietetics events, committees, community service, and networking opportunities throughout the academic year.
-SAND is involved with various local organizations and charities in the Lubbock community including the South Plains Advisor: Shelley Fillipp, HS 281C
+The Student Academy of Nutrition and Dietetics (SAND) is an organization for all Nutrition and Dietetics majors.
+SAND has many events, committees, community service, and networking opportunities throughout the academic year.
+We are involved with various organizations and charities in the Lubbock community including the South Plains Food Bank, United Advisor: Shelley Fillipp, HS 281C